Editor’s note: This post was originally written in 2015 and has since been refreshed and republished for accuracy purposes.

 So why do some of the world’s most successful companies choose to outsource their manufacturing?
 It’s obviously not because they don’t have the skill sets in place or finances available.
 It’s not uncommon for companies with vast engineering and technical resources to outsource the manufacturing of their products.

 Take Apple, for example.
-Reported at the end of April 2015 as the world’s most valuable company, their product design capabilities are about as good as they get.
+Reported in 2019 as the world’s most valuable company, their product design capabilities are about as good as they get.
 Yet they still choose to outsource their manufacturing.

 While this is a classic "high profile, high volume" example, in the very different low-medium volume, medium-high complexity sector the same principle applies - it’s all about core focus.